buildbuddy-io/protoc-gen-protobufjs/README.md

   https://github.com/buildbuddy-io/buildbuddy brings the code generation time from ~19s to ~1.8s.

-- Supports incremental compilation, which can speed up build systems that use content-based caching, like [Bazel](https://bazel.build).
-By default, `protobufjs-cli` bundles all transitive dependencies into the output `.js` file, which causes an explosion of unnecessary dependency edges in the build graph[^1].
+- Supports generating code for only a single `.proto` file and not its imported files[^1].
+This makes it a good fit for build systems like [Bazel](https://bazel.build) which are optimized for many small build steps rather than a few big build steps.

 - Imports are declared explicitly, rather than referencing global "roots".
   This makes it easier to navigate the generated code.